Net Worth Percentile Calculator

 Example Calculation

-The calculator would report that this household falls around the 62nd percentile.
-In other words, it has more wealth than roughly 62 percent of U.S. households and less than the remaining 38 percent.
-This percentile provides perspective on financial progress and can inform decisions about saving, investing, or purchasing a home.
+The calculator would report that this household falls around the 59th percentile.
+In other words, it has more wealth than roughly 59 percent of U.S. households and less than the remaining 41 percent.
+This percentile provides context for financial progress, but it should not be treated as a scorecard.

 Median vs. Mean

 When discussing net worth, it's important to distinguish between median and mean values.
 The median—the 50th percentile—is the point at which half of households have more and half have less.
 The mean, or average, sums all net worth values and divides by the number of households.
 Because the wealthiest households have extremely high net worth, the mean is substantially higher than the median.
-Policymakers and economists often prefer the median to avoid distortion from a small number of ultra‑rich households.
-This calculator focuses on percentiles derived from medians at each decile, providing a more typical picture for most users.
+Policymakers and economists often prefer the median to avoid distortion from a small number of ultra-rich households.
+This calculator focuses on SCF percentile cut points and interpolates between those anchors for a rough context estimate.

 Factors Influencing Net Worth